 You must sign and date your return.
-If you do not sign your return, it will not be considered filed and you may be subject to a non-filer penalty.
+If you do not sign your return, it will not be considered filed and you may be subject to a nonfiler penalty.

-If you want to allow the preparer listed in this step to discuss this return with us, check the box.
+If you want to allow the preparer listed in this step to discuss this return with the Department, check the box.
 This authorization will allow your preparer to answer any questions that arise during the processing of your return, call us with questions about your return, and receive or respond to notices we send.
-The authorization will automatically end no later than the due date for filing your 2014 tax return (excluding extensions.)
+The authorization will automatically end no later than the due date for filing your 2015 tax return (excluding extensions.)
 You may revoke the authorization at any time by calling or writing us.

-IL-990-T Instructions (R-12/13)
+Page 10 of 10 IL-990-T Instructions (R-12/14)